1. The Championships

-Entries shall be accepted only from players who are registered with the Association and members of the English Chess Federation.
-Subject to the approval of the Organiser, any such entrant shall be eligible to compete in the Open competition; entry to the Under 170 and Under 140 competitions shall be restricted to those players appropriately graded in the official grading list current at the closing date for entries, and to those ungraded players who are deemed by the Organiser on the available evidence to be likely to be of appropriate playing strength.
+Entries shall be accepted only from players who are members of the English Chess Federation at Bronze level or above.
+Subject to the approval of the Organiser, any such entrant shall be eligible to compete in the Open competition; entry to the Under 2000 and Under 1700 competitions shall be restricted to those players appropriately graded in the official grading list current at the closing date for entries, and to those ungraded players who are deemed by the Organiser on the available evidence to be likely to be of appropriate playing strength.
 No player may enter more than two competitions in one season.

-The competitions shall be run on the basis of the ECF Seeded Swiss System if there are too many entries to permit all-playall.
-In all-playalls, pairings shall be made according to the Berger International Tables.
+The competitions shall be run using Swiss System pairings unless the number of entries permits an all-play-all.
+In all-play-alls, pairings shall be made according to the Berger International Tables.

 Entry details, via an entry form or other communication agreed by the Organiser shall reach the Organiser by the date specified.

-Pairing notices shall be issued to all competitors for each round, either by post, email or telephone.
+Pairing notices shall be issued to all competitors for each round by email.

 Players providing the venue are responsible for supplying sets, clocks and scoresheets, and ensuring that playing conditions (particularly space, quietness and temperature) are adequate and acceptable to their opponents.